Will it work for you?

 That initial assessment is to allow us time to begin to understand your problems as well as building rapport and trust which I feel is vital and ethical.

-Once these initial sessions have been completed I realise that everyone has commitments, you may work away from home, have a very busy work or domestic schedule, you may want to retain your own counsellor if you have moved to another location or you need help at a vital time when you are unable to get to my practice rooms.
+Once the initial sessions have been completed, I realise that everyone has commitments.
+You may work away from home, have a very busy work or domestic schedule, or need help at a vital time.

-This is when online therapy can prove effective.
+This is when online therapy can prove very effective.

 So how does it work?

-Online therapy is counselling that takes place remotely over the internet.
-I have a number of options available to you, most of you will be familiar with, all of which are freely available.
+Online therapy is counselling that takes place remotely over the Internet.
+Most of you will be familiar with several options, all of which are freely available.

-These range from Zoom*, Microsoft Teams, Skype and Facetime (Apple users only) for a face to face online video counselling, which are available on all devices PCs, tablets and mobile smartphones.
-I can also counsel using the humble telephone for voice to voice only communication.
+These range from Zoom*, Microsoft Teams, Google Meet, and Facetime (Apple users only) for face-to-face online video counselling, which are available on all devices, PCs, tablets, and mobile smartphones.
+I can also counsel using the humble telephone for voice-to-voice communication.

 Is it effective?